chrislit/abydos/README.rst

 abydos
 ======

+Abydos NLP/IR library
-Abydos NLP library by Christopher C. Little
+Copyright 2014-2015 by Christopher C. Little

 This library contains code I'm using for research, in particular dissertation research & experimentation.